 – Hetty Johnston AM, (Founder & Chair), Bravehearts National Board.

-Jim is a Gold Coast based interior architect and designer, he wanted a super-clean online portfolio that he could easily update himself.
+Jim is a Gold Coast based interior designer, he wanted a super-clean online portfolio that he could easily update himself.
 The responsive site that we built for him works on all screen sizes including mobile – simply enlarge and shrink the pages to see how the responsive system adapts to the width of the browser.